rendyhd/pislide-os2/README.md

 ## Current Issues
 - Images don't playback properly on a **Pi 0**.
 Once you add too many images to the slideshow, playback gets weird.
-- JPEG Exif metadata orientation doesn't work, so some images wont be rotated correctly when being displayed
+- JPEG Exif metadata orientation isn't respected, so some images wont be rotated correctly when being displayed

 ## Good to know
 - Most of the operating system is setup as read-only (exception is a few configs and the cached resized images)